Inside this article

 Customer loyalty helps businesses find out the level of satisfaction of customers regarding their product, service, or brand.
 Customer loyalty informs how likely a buyer is to recommend that company or product.

 On the other hand, customer retention is a metric that revolves around the likelihood of existing clients to continue to use your products or services, even though they may not be engaged with the brand or completely satisfied.

 What is the value of customer loyalty and retention?

 Customer loyalty and retention —and the resources and profits it can bring— may actually be worth more than attracting new customers.

 Generally speaking, it’s much more profitable to build loyalty than to attract new customers, simply because guiding new users to conversion requires more resources than promoting a repeat purchase.

 - Loyal customers make repeated purchases

-- Customer loyalty brings brand recognition organically, attracting new users
+- It brings brand recognition organically, attracting new users

-- Customer loyalty requires less costs than customer attraction, and brings more sales possibilities
+- It requires fewer costs than customer attraction and bring more sales possibilities

 - Loyal customers give feedback to improve the brand and products